Assault and Felony Crimes

 Experienced Defense Lawyer to Represent You in Court

 Any time in jail that takes you away from your family, friends, or livelihood can have a very real impact on your life.
-Stroebel & Johnson, PLLC can defend you against felony charges in West Virginia.
-With two convenient offices in Charleston, WV, and Lewisburg, WV, our lawyer works with you individually to plan your best defense.
+Stroebel & Stroebel, PLLC can defend you against felony charges in West Virginia.
+With two convenient offices in Charleston, WV, our lawyer works with you individually to plan your best defense.

 Punishments and Fines for Felony Crimes in West Virginia